 We are responsible for the enumeration of people who are homeless in Dublin.
 In order to accurately establish the total number of persons accessing homeless accommodation in the Dublin Region, we established the Pathway Accommodation and Support System (PASS) in 2008.
 This is an online system that is accessed by the majority of homeless services in Dublin.
 The system provides 'real-time' information on homeless presentation and bed occupancy across the Dublin region.

-The total number of adults who moved to tenancies in the first quarter of 2016 was 413.
-This is the highest number recorded for any quarter to date.
-The significant majority (91%) moved to some form of social housing option with 215 adults in social tenancies and 161 adults in HAP tenancies.
-Private rented tenancies accommodated 36 adults.
-Among these new tenants, 85% (350 tenants) are in receipt of post-settlement housing support and 63 tenants are living independently without housing support.
+The total number of adults who moved to tenancies in the second quarter of 2016 was 412.
+The significant majority (96%) moved to some form of social housing option with 169 adults in social tenancies and 227 adults in Housing Assistance Payment (HAP) tenancies.
+Private rented tenancies accommodated 16 adults.
+Among these new tenants, 87% (359 tenants) are in receipt of post-settlement housing support and 53 tenants are living independently without housing support.

 The last national assessment of persons who are homeless took place in April 2016 in partnership with the Central Statistics Office.
 This is the second time that homelessness has been included in the census.
 A special census report was published in September 2012 on Homeless Persons in Ireland (Census 2011) The total figure is 3,808.
 The figure for Dublin was 2,375.
 See a copy of the full report.